GalSim-developers/GalSim/INSTALL.md

 There are also a corresponding set of config files:
     demo1.yaml, demo2.yaml, ...

-These files can be run using the executable galsim_yaml, and will produce the same output images as the Python scripts.
+These files can be run using the executable galsim, and will produce the same output images as the Python scripts.
 They are also well commented, and can be considered a parallel tutorial for learning the config file usage of GalSim.